There is a very nice web-based javascript version of

 Do not use “or” in Chapter 2, instead use || in Javascript.
 Same for “and” and &&.

-If you want to try Scheme:
+If you want to try Scheme there is a great site at Try Scheme.

 Or use (define my_atom (quote atom)).